petomer-codes/petomer-website/index.md

 - I'm from the **Seattle area** in Washington, so, this summer, I'll be moving back home for the first time in 5 years.
 - I love reading, running, and resting: my big 3!
   - I have had more free time this past year, so I have challenged myself to pick up books and genres that I normally would not read (i.e., *Straight* by Dick Francis).
-      - For running, I started about 2 years ago after playing soccer all of my life.
+  - I started running about 2 years ago after playing soccer all of my life.
 I'm planning to run my first half marathon this fall in Seattle!
   - And resting is resting, self-explanatory.
 I love laying in the sun or in my bed with my orange cat, Goose.
+- Outside of these, I also love to do yoga, try new food + recipes, and drink good coffee.

 ## Links and Contact